-100% of pupil premium children attended the class trips in 2022-23, including the Year 6 residential trip in June 2023.
+100% of pupil premium children attended the class trips in 2023-24, including the Year 6 residential trip in June 2024.
 Although not all trips were subsidised, funding was made available to families and agreements made between the pupil premium lead (Megan Bridge) and the Head Teacher (David Gordon).
 In part, it is believed that with the Parent Teacher Family Association kindly funding each child £3 for use on trips, not all families decided to take up the offer of additional subsidies.
-These will remain in place for 23-24 due to a reduction in PTFA funding.
+These will remain in place for 24-25 due to allocating PTFA funding for other necessary purchases.